 Pretend like you can only insert one more page into your navigation.
 Which page would you choose?
 This process will help you determine which pages are most central to your organization.

-Decide your navigation menu’s order by starting with your most important page on the furthest left and your Contact page on the furthest right.
+Decide the order of your nonprofit site navigation menu by starting with your most important page on the furthest left and your Contact page on the furthest right.
 Fill in any remaining pages (after your most important page) in order from left to right.

 Wrapping Up Your Nonprofit Navigation Menu

-Your nonprofit site’s navigation menu is the central pillar through which your site visitors discover your content.
+Your nonprofit website’s navigation menu is the central pillar through which your site visitors discover your content.

 It’s the glue that holds everything together.